GeizyCarolina/Geisimara/README.md

 # Hi !👋

-My name is Geisimara, I am a student of Information Systems, currently in the 4th period, I continue in search of the logic of life.
+My name is Geisimara, I am a student of Information Systems, currently in the 4th period, I follow in search of the logic of life.

 ### 🌈 O conhecimento é um tesouro, mas a prática é a chave para alcançá-lo.🍃